NikkaLuna/Java-OOP-Multithreading-Docker/README.md

 ## Description

-The Java Spring Hotel Scheduling Application is a web-based solution that leverages Java Spring Boot as the backend framework and Angular for the frontend development.
+The Java Spring Hotel Scheduling Application is a web-based solution that leverages Java Spring Boot as the backend framework and Angular for the frontend.
 It enables multilingual support (English and French), diverse currency displays, time zone conversions, and containerization using Docker for efficient cloud deployment.

 ## Features